The summer after Barbenheimer and the strikes, Hollywood charts a new course - ExBulletin

 PRICE FOR THE WHOLE FAMILY

-Audiences looking for the adrenaline rush of horrors and thrillers are spoiled for choice, including “MaXXXine,” the conclusion to Ti West's accidental Mia Goth trilogy (“X” and “Pearl”) which begins around July 4.
+Audiences looking for the adrenaline rush of horrors and thrillers are spoiled for choice, including MaXXXine, the conclusion to Ti West's (X and Pearl) Accidental Mia Goth trilogy which debuts around July 4.

-The aspiring Goth actress traveled to Hollywood where a killer stalked Hollywood starlets during the home video boom of the 1980s.
+The aspiring goth actress traveled to Hollywood where a killer stalked Hollywood starlets during the 1980s home video boom.

 THE STARS ARE STREAMING

-“We raised our hands to make sure we had the right franchise and kept the integrity and fun of the original,” Bruckheimer said.
+“We raised our hands to make sure the franchise was right and that we kept the integrity and fun of the original,” Bruckheimer said.

 This episode adds an emotional component in which Eddie Murphy's Axel Foley reunites with his ex-daughter (Taylour Paige).
 It also sees the return of Justice Reinhold, John Ashton, Paul Reiser and Bronson Pinchot and adds Kevin Bacon and Joseph Gordon-Levitt.